wintertee/ArbiterOS-Alpha/arbiteros_alpha/migrator/README.md

 ## Introduction

-The transform module automates the process of adding ArbiterOS governance to existing agent code.
+The migrator module automates the process of adding ArbiterOS governance to existing agent code.
 Instead of manually adding `@os.instruction()` decorators and OS initialization, you can run a single command that:

 1. **Parses** your Python file to detect agent type (LangGraph or vanilla)
 2. **Extracts** all node functions that need classification
 3. **Classifies** each function into an appropriate instruction type (using LLM or manual selection)
-4. **Transforms** the code by adding imports, OS initialization, decorators, and registration calls
+4. **Migrates** the code by adding imports, OS initialization, decorators, and registration calls
 5. **Creates** a backup of your original file

 This makes migration to ArbiterOS seamless and reduces the chance of errors.